sarsamurmu/zusty/pages/src/docs/general/customization-scss.md

 ---

-### Make SCSS File
+### Make SCSS file
 In that directory make an folder named `stylesheet`{.tag}, then in that folder make a file named `styles.scss`{.attr}.

-You can Find your Directory like this
+You can find your directory like this
 ```
 Project Directory
  |   package-lock.json